-Media reports about data security breaches have become an almost daily occurrence.
-Increased publicity reflects the simple fact that data breaches have grown in frequency and scope.
-Although statistics vary, in 2015 there were approximately 3930 incidents involving data loss and, according to one watchdog group, those incidents impacted over 736 million consumer records.
-Consumers, regulators, shareholders, and business partners are scrutinizing whether organizations that suffer a data security breach had adequate security before the breach occurred, and are critically examining how an organization prepares for, investigates, and responds to a security incident.
-Instances in which stakeholders believe that the organization's preparation or response was inadequate have led to litigation, regulatory investigation, erosion of client base, and, increasingly, changes in management.
-Given this context, it is not surprising that when board members and general counsel are asked "What keeps you up at night?" the answer is usually: "data security."
+Although statistics vary, in 2018 there were approximately 1,244 publicly reported data breaches and, according to one watchdog group, those breaches impacted nearly 450 million consumer records.1 In the first five months of 2019, there were 555 data breaches.2 If this rate continues, 2019 is on pace to exceed 2018 numbers.
+In 2018, security compromises and data breaches most heavily affected the retail, finance, hospitality and manufacturing industries.3 Together, these industries suffered 49% of all data compromising events.
+The other 51% of attacks affected a wide array of industries.4 Consumers, regulators, shareholders, and business partners are scrutinizing whether organizations that suffer a data security breach had adequate security before the breach occurred, and are critically examining how organizations prepare for, investigate, and respond to security incidents.
+Instances in which stakeholders believe that an organization's preparation or response was inadequate have led to litigation, regulatory investigation, erosion of client base and, increasingly, changes in management.5 Given this context, it is not surprising that when board members and general counsel are asked "What keeps you up at night?" the answer continues to be: "data security."6